Ski travel insurance

 - Repatriation if you need to be flown home.

-The GHIC has replaced the EHIC, but if you already have an EHIC issued before the end of 2020, it will still be valid until the expiry date.
-If you don’t have an EHIC, or once yours expires, you can apply for a GHIC on the NHS website.
+The GHIC has replaced the EHIC.
+But if you have an EHIC issued before the end of 2020, it will be valid until the expiry date.
+You can apply for a GHIC free on the NHS website.
+If someone tries to charge you it’s a scam.

 What else should I consider when buying ski travel insurance?

-There are some other things to think about when arranging your ski travel insurance, including:
+There are some other things to think about when arranging your ski insurance cover, including:

 Where are you going?

-Ski travel insurance will typically cost more in the USA and Canada than in Europe, as medical treatment in those countries is more expensive.
+Ski trip insurance will typically cost more in the USA and Canada than in Europe.
+This is because medical treatment in those countries is more expensive.

-If it’s a family holiday or you’re travelling as a couple or a group, you might find it better value to buy travel insurance that covers all of you under one policy.
+If it’s a family holiday or you’re travelling as a couple or a group, you might find it better value to buy ski travel insurance that covers all of you under one policy.
+This won’t be the case however, if one person has a pre-existing medical condition – that could push up the price for everyone.

 How’s your health?

 Be sure to let your insurance provider know if you have a pre-existing medical condition, including any injuries.
-If not, they could refuse to pay your bills if you make a claim.
+If not, they could refuse to pay your bills if you need to make a claim.

 When should I buy ski travel insurance?

-How can I find the cheapest ski holiday insurance?
+How can I find cheap ski holiday insurance?

-You can compare prices here at Compare the Market – just tick the ‘winter sports’ box when entering your details and the type of cover you want.
+You can compare prices here at Compare the Market.
+Just tick the ‘winter sports cover’ box when entering your details.

-One word of caution, though – the cheapest deal may not necessarily be the best deal for you.
-It’s important to make sure you have adequate levels of cover for each policy element of your ski trip travel insurance, like cancellation cover and baggage cover.
+It’s also important to make sure you have adequate levels of cover for each element of your ski travel insurance policy, like cancellation cover and baggage cover.

 Frequently asked questions